What to eat when taking Orlistat

 13th May 2019

 When taking orlistat, the ideal diet must essentially be mildly hypo-caloric.
 This means that you will be consuming slightly fewer calories than you burn.
 To be able to achieve this, do this for each of your 3 regular daily meals; eat some starchy carbs like rice and pasta, bread, and potato.
+Orlistat also goes by the brand name Xenical, as well as a smaller-dosed weight loss medication called Alli which does no require prescription.
+The advice in this article applies to all three medications listed above.

-Additionally, you have to make sure you reduce your fat intake to 30% of your overall calorie intake while you are under orlistat treatment.
+You must make sure you reduce your fat intake to 30% of your overall calorie intake while you are under orlistat treatment.

 Dietary advice when taking Orlistat

 This health and dietary advice is provided by the Norfolk and Norwich University Hospitals.
-It will provide patients with some general info on making the right diet changes while taking orlistat.
+It will provide patients with some general info on making the right diet changes while taking orlistat tablets.
 For those who wish to have a bit of rather in-depth advice, you can follow a special diet or have problems making these diet changes, you can consult with your doctor or a dietitian to advise you further on the right diet plan.

 Never delay switching to a healthier lifestyle